Yab8702/AirBnB_clone/README.md

 ![data_diagram](https://i.imgur.com/I7VURNR.jpg)

-# First step and GOAl of this repository: Write a command interpreter to manage your AirBnB objects.
+# First step and goal of this repository: Write a command interpreter to manage your AirBnB objects.

 This is the first step towards building the first full web application: the AirBnB clone.
 This first step is very important because we will use what we build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…

-## What’s a command interpreter?
+## What is a command interpreter?

 Do you remember the Shell?
 It’s exactly the same but limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project: